Dnalib0723/DTCmodeling/README.md

 ---

-This document provides a comprehensive guide to utilizing the provided code for various biological simulations and analyses.
  By following these instructions, you can reproduce the figures mentioned and explore the underlying regulatory mechanisms.